 What does the IT move toward the enterprise cloud mean for enterprise software vendors?
 Opportunities exist not only for vendors to offer their existing software as cloud services, but also for vendors to provide tools for IT to monitor cloud performance, and aggregation services combining packages of different cloud services.

-Finally, the trend toward cloud computing provides opportunity for vendors to offer various types of "data services" (see this classic SOAWorld Magazine article on the topic).
+Finally, the trend toward cloud computing provides opportunity for vendors to offer various types of "data services".
 Data services that integrate disparate data from different cloud services to provide new customer value are especially interesting, and an area where vendors should be able to provide additional benefit (and new revenue) to their customers.

 So what does the cloud trend mean for your software solution or service?
 The answer will be different for each vendor.
 The trick is to factor this trend into your strategic planning, and think out-of-the box about cloud services, cloud tools, or data services that you could offer as unique value to your customer base.